Jim Thompson (writer): Fifties maturity and The Killer Inside Me

 In 1952, Thompson published The Killer Inside Me.
 The narrator, Lou Ford, is a small-town deputy sheriff who appears amiable, pleasant and slightly dull-minded.
 Ford is actually very intelligent and fighting a nearly-constant urge to act violently; Ford describes his urge as the sickness (always italicised).
 Lion Books tried to have The Killer Inside Me nominated for a National Book Award.
 It was eponymously adapted for the cinema in 1976 (by director Burt Kennedy, with Stacy Keach as Lou Ford) and again in 2010 (by director Michael Winterbottom, with Casey Affleck as Ford and co-starring Kate Hudson and Jessica Alba).
 After The Killer Inside Me was published, Thompson began producing novels at a furious pace.
 He published another novel in 1952, then five novels a year in 1953 and 1954.

 Savage Night, published in 1953, is generally ranked as one of his best novels.
 It is also one of his oddest literary offerings.
 Its narrator, Charlie "Little" Bigger (also known as Carl Bigelow), is a small, tubercular hitman whose mind is deteriorating with his body.
-In reviewing Savage Night, Boucher said it was "written with vigor and bite, but sheering off from realism into a peculiar surrealist ending of sheer Guignol horror.
+In reviewing Savage Night, Boucher said it was "written with vigor and bite, but sheering off from realism into a peculiar surrealism ending of sheer Guignol horror.
 Odd that a mass-consumption paperback should contain the most experimental writing I've seen in a suspense novel of late".
 Savage Night contains an interlude—whether or not it is fantasy or dream, hallucination or flashback is unclear—when Bigger meets a poor, verbose writer who, much like Thompson, has a penchant for booze and makes a living writing pulp fiction to be sold alongside pornography.
 The writer also claims to operate a "farm" where he grows vaginas as a metaphor for the material he writes.

+Film work with Stanley Kubrick

+In 1955, Thompson moved to Hollywood, California, where Stanley Kubrick commissioned him to write the screenplay adaptation of Lionel White's novel Clean Break.
+This was filmed as The Killing, Kubrick's first studio-financed movie.
+Thompson wrote most of the script, but Kubrick credited himself as screenplay writer, giving Thompson only a "dialogue" writer credit.
+They collaborated again on Paths of Glory (with Calder Willingham) and in the criminal story titled Lunatic at Large that never materialized despite Thompson's having completed and submitted the screen treatment.
+Although pleased with the work, Kubrick was side-tracked by Spartacus; when Kubrick returned to Lunatic at Large, the sole copy of Thompson's manuscript had been lost.
+Kubrick was quoted by family and friends as regretting the lost opportunity.

+Although films would later be made based on Thompson's novels, The Killing and Paths of Glory would be the only produced films on which Thompson received on-screen writing credit for either dialogue or screenplay.